MattHandzel/LectureOptimizer/README.md

 Improve the Openvoice library so audios can be passed in memory instead of reading and writing to/from disk

+Make the professor's tone appropriate for the mateiral.
+Perefrably make him sound excited.

+Add speech diarization if mulitple people are speaking

+Use a better, more optimal version of whisper.

 #### Pipeline

 Input lecture video -> denoise the video, increase audio quality